apache/trafficserver/doc/developer-guide/api/functions/TSStat.en.rst

 :func:`TSStatFindName` locates a statistic by :arg:`name`.
 If found the function returns :const:`TS_SUCCESS` and the value pointed at by :arg:`idx_ptr` is updated to be the index of the statistic.
 Otherwise it returns ``TS_ERROR``.

+:func:`TSSyncStatFindName` locates a statistic with a Sync Callback set by :arg:`name`.
+If found the function returns :const:`TS_SUCCESS` and the value pointed at by :arg:`idx_ptr` is updated to be the index of the statistic.
+Otherwise it returns ``TS_ERROR``.
+The Sync Callback is set via a call to :func:`TSStatCreate` based on :arg:`sync_style`

 The values in statistics are manipulated by :func:`TSStatIntSet` to set the statistic directly, :func:`TSStatIntIncrement` to increase it by :arg:`value`, and :func:`TSStatIntDecrement` to